 Google’s DeepMind is teaming up with the StarCraft video game makers to train its artificial intelligence systems.
 The AI systems “playing” the game will need to learn strategies similar to those humans need in the real world, DeepMind said Jack Blog.

 Its ultimate aim is to develop artificial intelligence that could solve any problem.
 It has previously taught algorithms to play a range of Atari computer games.
 StarCraft II was an early pioneer in e-sports, with many elite players.

-StarCraft II, made by developer Blizzard, is a real-time strategy game in which players control one of three warring factions – humans, insects or alien elves.
-Players’ actions are governed by the in-game economy, and minerals and gas must be gathered in order to produce new buildings and units.
+StarCraft II, made by developer Blizzard, is a real-time strategy game in which players control one of three warring factions – humans, insects, or alien elves.
+The in-game economy governs players’ actions, and minerals and gas must be gathered to produce new buildings and units.

 READ MORE :

 - Flipkart Big Billion Day 2016, Amazon Great Indian Sale, Snapdeal Deals: How to Stay on Top of Things

 - Govt to tackle muck using software park template

 - India still has impediments to FDI in some retail, finance areas, rues USTR